bryan-zjc/Com-MP/README.md

 Due to data-sensitivity considerations, detailed information and files for the Qinzhou road network are not publicly released at this time.
-Researchers with a legitimate need for access are welcome to contact the authors for further information.
+Researchers with a need for access are welcome to contact the authors for further information.